What to Do If Your Power Goes Out

 - Do not go near downed power lines.

-- Never use charcoal or gas grills indoors, because they can cause a buildup of deadly carbon monoxide.
+- Never use generators or charcoal or gas grills indoors, because they can cause a buildup of deadly carbon monoxide.

 was this information helpful?